mattgathu/blog/posts/2024-01-17-tenx-reading-journal.md

 > Before you can write your own subroutine, you have to know how.
 This means, to be practical, that you have written it before; which makes it difficult to get started.
 But give it a try.
 After writing the same subroutine a dozen times on as many computers and languages, you'll be pretty good at it.

+4. **Use names with mnemonic values**

+Use names that are easy to remember and with the correct grammatical connotations: nouns for variables, verbs for functions.
+Avoid clever words whose mnemonic value is too subjective.
+Use comments sparingly, your code should be self documenting.
+Comments should say _what_ the program is doing, not the _how_.
+The how should be obvious from the code.

 **Programs vs Input**

 > The simplest possible program is one that has no input.